Adrianbetanzos1/Adrianbetanzos1/README.md

 - 👋 Hi, I’m @Adrianbetanzos1
-- 👀 I’m interested in learning more about developing, more programming lenguages and all about Software Engineering.
+- 👀 I’m interested in learning more about developing, more programming languages and all about Software Engineering.
 - 🌱 I’m currently learning how to develop some softwares for a local business in my city Coatzacoalcos, Veracruz.
 - 💞️ I’m looking to collaborate on everything that help me to get experience and be a better developer.
 - 📫 How to reach me ... with my personal Outlook account that is adrianbetanzos15@hotmail.com